ProjectBatch18/2020_CSE_18/README.md

 This week we have created the mobile views of settings pages such as Set Threshold page and Add phone number page.

 threshold_setting.xml:
-This file includes the code to Threshold value.
+This file includes the code to set the Threshold value.

 settigs.xml description:
 This file includes the code to set first,second,third phone numbers.